StuntsPT/Structure_threader/docs/faq.md

 ### I'm using Ubuntu 24.04 and have issues installing *Structure_threader* with `pip` (or `pipx`).
 Why?

 Some dependencies currently rely on a version of Python older than what is included in the latest Ubuntu releases.
-As such, we recommend using a container, if possible, or a PPA for older Python releases.
+As such, we recommend an alternative installation method.
 For more information, check out the [installation page](install.md).

 ### *Structure_threader* gives me strange errors running the Clumppling analysis!